-Our paper makes four distinct novel contributions to dynamic information economics.
+Our article makes four distinct novel contributions to dynamic information economics.

-1. Optimal Dynamic Information Design.
+1. OPTIMAL DYNAMIC INFORMATION DESIGN.
 Proposition 1 derives a new index rule for the social planner's dynamic experimentation model.
-Individuals should take the action with the highest social value - namely, the weighted average of the individual's private value of the action and the informational gain to society.
+Individuals should take the action with the highest social value-namely, the weighted average of the individual's private value of the action and the informational gain to society.
 Since social values remain linear in private beliefs, the planner's payoff frontier is also piecewise linear in this private type.
-So the planner recommends each action for an interval of private beliefs.
-But his desire to signal information entails current sacrifices.
+So, the planner recommends each action for an interval of private beliefs.
+But, his desire to signal information entails current sacrifices.
 An agent might optimally take myopically dominated actions, or take actions in a myopically suboptimal order (Appendix G.1), such as the low action for high beliefs and the high action for low beliefs!

-We then practically decentralize this behavioral rule with a pivotal transfer scheme that affects the slope and intercept of the agent's private value function.
+We then practically decentralize this behavioural rule with a pivotal transfer scheme that affects the slope and intercept of the agent's private value function.
 Proposition 3 devises a Vickrey-Clarke-Groves mechanism that punishes mimickers and rewards anyone mimicked.
 This one-stage look-ahead scheme can internalize the informational externality because the successor's action is informative of the state.
 While this socially optimal incentive scheme is new, it is reminiscent of how academia rewards authors for citations.

-- 2. Cascade Sets Shrink but Don't Vanish with Patience.
-The planner's experimentation solution has a simple long-run takeout message: Although cascade sets shrink, they do not vanish, so cascading remains socially efficient, only for a smaller set of public beliefs when posterity matters more (Proposition 2).
-To see why, note that learning shuts down in a cascade if and only if the planner's value function coincides with the myopic value function (Claim B.5).
+2. CASCADE SETS SHRINK BUT DO NOT VANISH WITH PATIENCE.
+The planner's experimentation solution has a simple long-run takeout message: although cascade sets shrink, they do not vanish, so cascading remains socially efficient, only for a smaller set of public beliefs when posterity matters more (Proposition 2).
+To see why, note that learning shuts down in a cascade if and only if the planner's value function coincides with the myopic value function (Claim 8).
 But as the discount factor increases, optionality is more valuable, and the value function naturally rises.
 Hence, the static and planner's value functions coincide for fewer public beliefs, and the cascade set shrinks (see Figure 3).
 Finally, the planner's solution inherits from the original herding model that public beliefs converge to a cascade limit, and actions converge to a herd.
-The probability of a herd on an ex-post suboptimal action falls to zero as the discount factor rises to one. - 3.
-Posterior Monotonicity Precludes Cascades.
-We next prune problematic updating behavior from the herding model.
-Assume that two Bayesians Ike and Joe share a prior belief on the high state.
-Ike acts on the basis of his private belief, and Joe then sees this action choice, aware of Ike's Bayes-rationality.
-Posterior monotonicity (PM) asserts:
+The probability of a herd on an ex post suboptimal action falls to zero as the discount factor rises to one.